-Every minute of every day, customer interactions throughout a bank’s outbound, inbound, and owned media create huge amounts of data—static and dynamic, structured and unstructured.
-With the right customer data platform (CDP), banks can harness this massive treasure trove of customer data gleaned from sources and systems within and outside the bank to create highly personalized, conversion-focused customer engagement.
+Every minute of every day, customer interactions throughout a bank’s outbound, inbound, and owned media generate huge amounts of data—static and dynamic, structured and unstructured.
+With the right customer data platform (CDP), banks can harness this trove of customer data gleaned from sources and systems within and outside the bank to create highly personalized, conversion-focused customer engagement.

 Breakdown data silos and create a singular view of the customer

-While customers have come to value the uniquely personalized offers and experiences offered by other digital-first businesses, stringent rules and regulations protect a bank’s customer data.
-A CDP can help ensure the security of financial data and personally identifiable information (PII) and adherence to privacy norms and security standards.
-Other data management tools lack the capability to hold the customer’s PII secure while deploying robust encryption mechanisms to share data points with other systems, including marketing and ad platforms.
+Customers have come to value personalized offers and experiences by other digital-first businesses, where stringent rules and regulations protect a bank’s customer data.
+A CDP can ensure the security of financial data and personally identifiable information (PII) and adherence to privacy norms and security standards.
+Other data management tools lack the capability to hold the customer’s PII secure while deploying robust encryption mechanisms to share data points with other systems.

 Harness data for personalization

-A powerful CDP provides a single moment of truth relative to a bank’s customer data, enabling personalization, real-time decisioning, and prescriptive product and content recommendation.
-With easy access to a holistic view of each customer’s data—such as transaction history, survey response, service interactions, spending patterns, and other behaviors— banks can send individualized communication that will resonate most strongly with the individual customer or prospect.
+A powerful CDP provides a single perspective relative to a bank’s customer data, enabling personalization, real-time decision-making, and prescriptive product and content recommendation.
+With easy access to a holistic view of each customer’s data, banks can send individualized communication that will resonate with the individual customer or prospect.

-The extent of personalization depends in great part on the amount of good, clean data available.
+The extent of personalization depends on the amount of good, clean data available.
 Tracking online data is the first step toward personalization, but by integrating offline interaction data, such as branch visits and ATM transactions, the personalization experience becomes even more compelling.

-Among the most valuable side benefits of a CDP is the advanced data management capability that enables the marketing team to make data work harder without having to rely on IT or business intelligence teams at every turn.
+Among the most valuable additional perks of a CDP is the advanced data management capability that enables the marketing team to mine data more optimally without having to rely on IT or business intelligence teams at every turn.

 Use Case: Location-based personalized offer